DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 From 1 August 2022, Ukrainian refugees will also have access to the same financial support as UK applicants.
 This means you will:

-* have the right to apply for [student loan, bursary, scholarship](/funding-and-support) or [advanced learner loan](https://www.gov.uk/advanced-learner-loan) to help cover your fees and living expenses
+* have the right to apply for a [student loan, bursary, scholarship](/funding-and-support) or an [advanced learner loan](https://www.gov.uk/advanced-learner-loan) to help cover your fees and living expenses
 * pay the same training fees as UK applicants (up to £9,250 for a full-time course)

 If you are not in the UK under one of these schemes, [find out about switching to a different type of visa](#check-the-status-of-your-visa) so you can train to teach.
 Not all visas will give you the right to apply for a student loan.

-Teacher training in England takes 1 year of full-time study and leads to QTS.
+Teacher training in England takes 1 year of full-time study and leads to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 At the end of your training you can apply for paid teaching jobs.

 ### What you’ll need